h1xxx/linuxconsole/content/configuration.md

 # # font

-Probably the choice of font is the most important one can make when living in
+For me the choice of font is the most important one can make when living in
 the console.
 I've spent many hours testing different fonts and I have
 found the one that is perfect - [unifont][01].